PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 05:37:46
+Last updated: 2024-04-12 05:38:53
-Random Quote: If you die before you say her name, Set, I will hunt you through the seven hells.  -  Oberyn Martell
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper